Vis (island): Ancient history

 Vis was inhabited by the time of the Neolithic period.
-In the 4th century BC, the Greek tyrant of Syracuse, Dionysius the Elder, founded the colony Issa (Ἴσσα) on the island.
-A town on an island of the same name was settled by Illyrians, who were under the domination of Liburni from the 8th to the 6th centuries B.C.
-At the beginning of the 4th century B.C. the island was colonized by Syracusan Greeks as part of a plan of Dionysios the Elder to control the Adriatic.
+It was settled by Illyrians, who were under the domination of Liburni from the 8th to the 6th centuries B.C.
+In the 4th century BC, the Greek tyrant of Syracuse, Dionysius the Elder, founded the colony of Issa (Ἴσσα) on the island.
+The establishment of the colony was part of a plan to control the Adriatic.

 During the 3rd century Issa founded the emporia Tragurion (Traù, now Trogir) and Epetion (Stobreč) on the Illyrian mainland.
 Its predominance in the region lasted until the first Illyro-Roman war 229-219 B.C. when it became a pawn in the battles of greater powers.
 In the civil war it sided with Pompey and consequently lost its privileges and autonomy in 47 B.C. when it was reduced to the rank of an oppidum civium Romanorum and was dependent on the newly founded colony at Salona.
 As a polis, Issa minted its own money, and these coins of many types had wide circulation.
 The town, situated on a slope on the W side of a large bay, was defended by strong Hellenistic walls, still visible in an irregular quadrangle (265 x 360 m) that enclosed an area of 9.8 ha.
 The street grid and foundations of houses have been found.

 The necropolis has yielded many pieces of pottery, including some from South Italy.
 The wall of the cavea of the theater, built in the Roman period, is incorporated into the present Franciscan Monastery.
 It could seat about 3000 persons.
 Inscriptions, statues, coins, and pottery are preserved in the archaeological museums at Split and Zagreb.
 Later, it became an independent polis, and even minted its own money and founded its own colonies, the most notable of which was Aspálathos (the modern-day city of Split).

 In the 1st century BC, the island was held by the Liburnians.